Review of Boxabl SIPS Prefab House

 First, is it “eco-friendy”

-These three elements will contribute to offgassing – VOCs, plasticizers and glue from the vinyl floor; glues and formaldehyde from particle board based cabinets; and glues and formaldehyde from MDF based laminate countertops.
+These three elements will contribute to offgassing – plasticizers, and glue from the vinyl floor; glues and formaldehyde from particleboard-based cabinets; and glues and formaldehyde from MDF-based laminate countertops.

-While this is not high in offgassing per se, according to conventional wisdom, it absolutely could be too high for those who are sensitive to formaldehyde.
+While this is not high in offgassing per se, at least according to conventional wisdom, it absolutely could be too high in VOCs for those who are sensitive to formaldehyde.

 Is it a durable design?